How When & Why the Scots-Irish came to Pennsylvania

 My GGGGGG Grandfather James Hopkins SR (born 1750) may have been a weaver in Chester County PA.
 The US census records indicate that a James Hopkins (a weaver) abandoned East Bedford (Chester County) around the same time the James Hopkins of Antis Twp (from a gov’t Military service land warrant was issued 1789 -Military records in the Federal National Archives were burned in a fire during this period) showed up on US Census there.
 Documents on his page also note that he was of Scots-Irish descent.

 Many Americans of Celtic descent also mistakenly believe they are Irish when in fact they are Scots-Irish.
-Scots-Irish Americans are descendants of Scots who lived in Northern Ireland for two or three generations but retained their Scottish character and Protestant religion.
-But because their descendants are mostly unaware of how northern Ireland came to be settled by Scots and know only perhaps that grandpa`s or grandma`s family Bible shows they came to America from Ireland, they believe they are Irish.
+Scots-Irish Americans are descendants of Scots who lived in Northern Ireland for two to four generations but retained their Scottish character.
+Because their descendants are mostly unaware of how northern Ireland came to be settled by Scots and know only perhaps that grandpa`s or grandma`s family Bible shows they came to America from Ireland, they believe they are of strictly Irish Descent.

 Briefly, in the 1500’s, England had just turned Protestant under Elizabeth I`s parents: Welsh Henry VIII and English Anne Boleyn.
 Meanwhile Scotland had become mostly Protestant while its Queen, Queen Mary, spent most of her life either in France or as a prisoner of Queen Elizabeth I in England.
 In about 1600, the two Irish earls who had been allied with Queen Elizabeth I of England, turned on her and made alliances with her Catholic enemies and stayed Catholic.
 Bad idea, since England had just defeated the Spanish armada a few years before, and despite the incompetence of a few of its army leaders, still had a large, well equipped army, and was a unified double nation (England and Wales).